ENTER THE AWARDS

 The entry form will also require you to supply some basic information about your company.
 For our Publisher of the Year categories, we ask for some brief financial information about your business; there is more about this below.

-You are able to upload images of five book covers (from books published in 2022) to support your submission.
+You are able to upload images of five book covers (from books published in 2023) and one catalogue from 2023 to support your submission.
 There is no need to supply any books or supplementary material, but please feel free to include links to any websites or other digital material that you wish judges to see.
+Please do not include attachments other than book covers and one catalogue, as these will be removed from your application.

 How much does it cost to enter?